kubewarden/docs/docs/security/threat-model.md

 **To do**
 Most of RBAC isn't within the scope of the current discussion.
-However, we intend to provide the below in due course for helping Kubewarden users.
+However, the following will be provided in due course for helping Kubewarden
+users:
 - Directions around minimum RBAC to be implemented.
 - Provision & documentation of a policy that detects and could potentially block RBAC changes.